-- 1. Discuss and explain a wide range of communication theories and strategies appropriate within different educational settings and challenges within the teaching profession. - Deliver spoken and written material to others in engaging and creative ways that demonstrates understanding of effective communication in educational contexts. - Reflect on your communication skills and identify ways to overcome communication challenges within the teaching profession.
+- 1. Discuss and explain a wide range of communication theories and strategies appropriate within different educational settings (including hearing students and non-hearing students from signing families) and link theories to communication challenges within the teaching profession (including overcoming hindrances to communication such as technical and socio-personal factors). - 2.
+Deliver spoken and written material to others in engaging, effective and creative ways that demonstrates understanding of professional communication in educational contexts - 3.
+Critically reflect your communication skills and identify ways to overcome communication challenges in order to identify your professional learning needs.